jpiechowka/rusty-newsletter/README.md

 * Functional CI pipeline (see `.github` dir)
 * Dependency updates (Dependabot) and security auditing (see `.github` dir)
 * Integration tests working with PostgreSQL database
+* Unit testing using different approaches
+* Input parsing and validation
 * Structured logging and tracing

 ## License